Osman Đikić

-Osman Đikić (Осман Ђикић; 7 January 1879 – 30 March 1912) was a Serbian poet, dramatist and writer from Bosnia.
+Osman Đikić (Осман Ђикић; 7 January 1879 – 30 March 1912) was a Bosnian and Serbian poet, dramatist and writer from Bosnia.
 He was born in Mostar, in Bosnia and Herzegovina under Austro-Hungarian occupation.
 He was educated in Belgrade, Constantinople and Vienna, where he graduated from the Trade Academy.
 He is penned several sevdalinka songs, including Đaurko mila, Ašik ostah na te oči and Đela Fato đela zlato.

 Biography

 Osman Đikić was born in Mostar on 7 January 1879, into a respected middle-class Serbian Muslim family of father Ahmed Đikić (1858–1918) and mother Hana (née Kurt; died 1908).
 He successfully completed primary school in Mostar, as well as five years of secondary schooling at Mostar Gymnasium before being expelled for publicly supporting Serbian nationalism.
 He relocated to Belgrade, Serbia to finish his education, only to relocate once more to Istanbul, where he completed secondary schooling.
 He later attended and graduated from the New Vienna Commercial Academy in Vienna.